What Happens To My Waste?START

-Incinerated to generate Green energy heat and power for London, and Carbon8 aggregates.
+Incinerated to generate green energy for London and Carbon8 aggregates.

 Fed to the hungry microbes in a UK-based Anaerobic Digestion facility to create biogas for the generation of gas and electricity (with enough food waste recycled each night to power your computer for 10 years).